falreis/CarND-PID-Control-Project/README.md

 ## PID Controller Parameter Tunning

 All controller parameter was defined using manual tuning.
-First, I started with hyperparameters showed in the PID classes.
-Then, I tuned them.
+I started with hyperparameters showed in the PID classes.
+Then, I tuned them to increase the performance and keep the car on track.

 ## Dependencies